2023 Best Mechanical Engineering Bachelor's Degree Schools in Idaho

 Full Mechanical Engineering at Brigham Young University - Idaho Report

 You’ll join some of the best and brightest minds around you if you attend University of Idaho.
 The school came in at #2 on this year’s Best Mechanical Engineering Bachelor’s Degree Schools in Idaho list.
-Located in the distant town of Moscow, U of I is a public school with a fairly large student population.
+Located in the distant town of Moscow, U of I is a public college with a fairly large student population.

 While working on their Bachelor's Degree, ME majors at U of I accumulate an average of around $24,249 in student debt.